 Hi, this is Wei Huang(黄炜)’s website!
-I am currently a Ph.D student in Computer Vision and Machine Intelligence Lab (CVMI Lab) @ HKU and Wearable, Intelligent and Soft Electronics Lab (WISE Lab) from September 2023, advised by Prof.Xiaojuan Qi and Prof.Shiming Zhang.
+I am currently a Ph.D advised by Prof.Xiaojuan Qi and Prof.Shiming Zhang.
 I am also co-supervised by Prof.Zhongrui Wang.
 Previously I obtained my bachelor’s degree in computer science (Jun 2023) from Beihang University where I was advised by Prof.Si Liu and also worked with Prof.Xianglong Liu.

 I’m currently conducting some research in efficient/tiny deep learning and application, including: